SwingGuy1024/Blog/Bad Uses of Optional.md

     10   // ...more code
     11 }

 What's going on here?
 One lines 2 and 3, the coder is taking two lines to do a simple null check.
-Then it throws `widgetOpt` away, and it creates a second Optional of the same value on line 8.
+It wraps `widget` in an Optional, then throws it away and wraps the same value inside a second Optional on line 8.

 The first use is needlessly verbose, and seems to be done just to avoid ever using the `null` keyword in the code, as if it's use is now taboo.
 Lines 02 - 05 could have been written like this: